KevinTapol/Portfolio-React-Tailwind/README.md

 [Click here for the **React Animations Docs**](https://www.npmjs.com/package/react-type-animation)

-## To get the project running from Cloning down the repo follow these steps:
+## To get the project running from Cloning down the repo type the following lines in the terminal:
-npm i
-npm i react-icons --save
+npm i react-icons react-type-animation react-intersection-observer
 npm install -D tailwindcss postcss autoprefixer
 npx tailwindcss init -p
-npm install --save react-type-animation
-npm install react-intersection-observer --save

 ---
 ### To make your own project from scratch follow these steps seen in Code Commerce's tutorial:
 npm create vite@latest .
 cd into folder if needed
-npm i
+npm install

 ***Type the following to allow the use of react icons***
-npm i react-icons --save
+npm install react-icons --save

 ***Type the following command to install tailwind for vite***
 npm install -D tailwindcss postcss autoprefixer